-If you believe that interior design has to expensive or takes a long time, then we’re here to dispel those myths.
+If you believe that interior design has to expensive or takes a long time, don’t!
+There’s simple more no or low cost interior design ideas than there is room to write such an article!

 With some inspiration from Pinterest and a bit of planning, you can breath new life into your interior.